Emme

 The permanent museum will span over 1 ha with a 5,000 m² facility.

-Adjacent to the museum entrance, there is a library and café.
+Adjacent to the museum entrance, there is an atelier and café.
 In the evening, Post-closing stay program will be arranged.
 Surrounding the museum, there are residences, restaurants, and music studios in the vicinity.

 The collaboration with the architect transforms the landscape and facility into a unified work of art.

-Inspired by the architectural philosophies of classic Balinese villages, Eugene Museum will comprise over 15 gallery spaces revolving around a ‘Natah’, an open space which functions as gathering point and center of orientation.
+Inspired by the architectural philosophies of classic Balinese villages, EMME will comprise over 15 gallery spaces revolving around a ‘Natah’, an open space which functions as gathering point and center of orientation.

-By way of unifying Eugene Museum and its surrounding landscape, ample natural light will flow through the gallery spaces, echoing Eugene’s artistic concerns around coexistence and symbiosis with the world.
+By way of unifying EMME and its surrounding landscape, ample natural light will flow through the gallery spaces, echoing Eugene’s artistic concerns around coexistence and symbiosis with the world.

 *Details of the artworks will be gradually disclosed.